 In comparison to imaging modalities such as CT, MRI and ultrasound, FDG-PET is advantageous because it offers full body coverage, high sensitivity, an absence of artifacts from metallic hardware and a lack of reactions to pharmaceuticals.2 Unlike WBC scans, FTG-PET is highly sensitive for osteomyelitis in patients who have taken antibiotics before imaging.13

-While it is well documented that hyperglycemia can adversely affect FTG-PET scan results when physicians use them to detect neoplasms, Zhuang and co-workers concluded that mild to moderate hyperglycemia (<250 mg/dl) does not appear to adversely affect the results when one uses the scan to detect inflammation.14
+While it is well documented that hyperglycemia can adversely affect FTG-PET scan results when physicians use them to detect neoplasms, Zhuang and co-workers concluded that mild to moderate hyperglycemia (14

 The disadvantages of FDG-PET include its limited availability and high cost.5 Additionally, 18F-FDG has a half-life that is not very long (110 minutes) so one must schedule patients very strategically throughout the day.15